-The Group's Legal Services division, Bond Turner, has continued its focus on cash collections and corresponding investment in staff to drive increased case settlements.
+Within the Group's Legal Services division, Bond Turner has continued its focus on cash collections and corresponding investment in staff to drive increased case settlements.
 This strategy has had a significant positive impact on financial performance.
-Revenues within the Legal Services division, which strongly correlates to cash, increased by 33.2% to £46.9 million (2020: £35.2 million).
-The continued growth of the Bolton office, which opened in December 2018, and the opening of the Leeds office at the beginning of 2021 have provided considerable opportunities for recruitment.
-During the pandemic, and following the implementation of the Civil Liabilities Act 2021, the Group has seen a number of personal injury solicitors withdrawing from the market and embarking on a run-off high-quality staff at competitor firms were placed on furlough.
-Taking advantage of these recruitment opportunities has resulted in staff numbers rising at all levels, with the ability to retrain personal injury solicitors in the field of credit hire for suitable placement within Bond Turner.
-At the end of December staff were senior fee earners, up 46.3% (2020: 163).
+Revenues within the Legal Services division, which strongly correlates to cash, increased by 35.6% to £63.6 million (2021: £46.9 million).

+The continued growth of the Bolton office, which has now been operational for four years, the opening of the Leeds office and the expansion of the core office in Liverpool into new ancillary premises have provided considerable opportunities for recruitment.
+During the pandemic, and following the implementation of the Civil Liabilities Act 2021, the Group has seen a number of personal injury solicitors withdrawing from the market and embarking on a runoff strategy.
+Taking advantage of these recruitment opportunities has resulted in staff numbers rising at all levels, with the ability to retrain solicitors in the fields of credit hire and housing disrepair for suitable placement within Bond Turner.
+At the end of December staff numbers within Bond Turner stood at 678, a 6.9% increase on the 2021 figure of 634.
+Of these, a total of 253 were senior fee earners, up 6.8% (2021: 237).